 Table of contents:

-Working with multiple datasheets
+Working with multiple product feeds

 Preparing your file for Product tag automation